ohgo1977/TuningSimulator/README.md

 # TuningSimulator
-Training Simulator for Tuning and Matching of an NMR Probe Please read README_TuningSimulator.docx for detail
+Training Simulator for Tuning and Matching of an NMR Probe Please read README_TuningSimulator.docx or .pdf for detail